mbrukman/a-conceptual-overview-of-asyncio/5-conclusions.md

 ### Multi-threading & asyncio

-Multi-threading and asyncio are much more similar in where they're useful for Python; not at all for computationally-bound work.
+Multi-threading and asyncio are much more similar in where they're useful with Python; not at all for computationally-bound work.
 And very useful for I/O bound work.
 For applications that don't need to manage absolutely tons of distinct I/O connections, I think the choice between which to use is somewhat down to taste.

 Multi-threading maintains a distinct OS-managed thread for each chunk of work.
 Whereas asyncio uses Tasks for each